NoobMCBG/Oneblock-PM4/README.md

 # Oneblock-PM4
-Oneblock Plugin For Pocketmine 4.0
+Oneblock Plugin For Pocketmine 4.0 made by lenlenlL6 and DoraOtaku